roquehomemaster/eBaySalesTool/docs/postgresql_container_issue.md

    - Temporarily disabled the `/docker-entrypoint-initdb.d` mount to isolate the issue.

 3. **Volume Management**:
-   - Removed and recreated the `ebaysalestool_db_data` volume multiple times to force reinitialization.
+   - Removed and recreated the `listflowhq_db_data` volume multiple times to force reinitialization.

 4. **Health Check**:
    - Verified the health check command (`pg_isready -U postgres`) and its configuration in `docker-compose.yml`.